danielleberre/satpractitionermanisfesto/README.md

 The following principles are adopted by the community.

 1. Benchmarks should be available for research purposes.
-1. Solvers should be available in binary form for research purposes.
+2. Solvers should be available in binary form for research purposes.
-1. A recent generic benchmarks set (e.g. competition benchmarks) should be chosen among the ones of the last 3 years.
+3. A recent generic benchmarks set (e.g. competition benchmarks) should be chosen among the ones of the last 3 years.
-1. Experimental results should include comparison with the state of the art.
+4. Experimental results should include comparison with the state of the art.
-1. Experimental conditions details should be provided (hardware, OS).
+5. Experimental conditions details should be provided (hardware, OS).

+The authors may indicate the number of principles followed in their evaluation so as to signal to the reviewers of the soundness of the methodology.
+For example with phrases such as "Our evaluation follows 5/5 principles laid out in SAT mainfesto (version x.xx)".

 ## Benchmarks should be publicly available for research purposes